Sinstrus/Hello_World/README.md

 ### Troubleshooting

-If the helper exits with `Failed to query ESI: 401 Client Error: Unauthorized`, it means the request reached ESI without a valid token.
-Export the `ESI_ACCESS_TOKEN` environment variable (or use `--access-token`) with a freshly generated token that includes the `esi-markets.structure_markets.v1` scope, then re-run the command.
+If the helper exits with a message like `Error: ESI rejected the request.
+HTTP 401 Unauthorized ...`, the request reached ESI without a valid token.
+Export the `ESI_ACCESS_TOKEN` environment variable (or include the token directly on the command line with `--access-token <token>`) using a freshly generated token that includes the `esi-markets.structure_markets.v1` scope, then re-run the command.

-If you see `Error: ESI rejected the request (HTTP 400)`, the token exchange was reused or the access token expired before the script could call the endpoint.
+If you see an error such as `Error: ESI rejected the request.
+HTTP 400 Bad Request ...`, the authorization code was already redeemed or the access token expired before the script could call the endpoint.
 Return to the OAuth authorize URL, copy the new `code=` value, exchange it for a fresh access token, and try again.